-Author(s) submitting their research article to Belitung Nursing Journal are encouraged to deposit research data as a supplementary file during submission or in a relevant data repository and cite and link to this dataset in their article.
-If this is not possible, authors are encouraged to make a statement explaining why research data cannot be shared.
-Sharing your data help you get credit for your work and make your data accessible and discoverable for your peers.
+When submitting their research articles to the Belitung Nursing Journal, authors are encouraged to deposit their research data as a supplementary file either during submission or in an appropriate data repository.
+Additionally, authors should cite and provide a link to this dataset in their article.
+If sharing research data is not feasible, authors are encouraged to include a statement explaining the reason behind it.
+Data sharing can be beneficial for authors as it helps them receive recognition for their work and makes their data easily accessible and discoverable to their peers.

 Research data deposit, citation, and linking (or a Research Data Availability Statement)